JadowityHerbatnik/GrooveOfLife/README.md

  Groove of Life
 </h1>

-Conway's Game of life implemented with sound layer using Tone.js
+Retro-styled implementation of Conway's Game of life with sound layer provided by Tone.js